kexiZeroing/kexiZeroing.github.io/src/blog/get-started-with-langchain.md

 - Memory: Short (e.g. chat history) and long-term (e.g. vector store) memories.
 - Tool use: External APIs for extra information.

+> Agents are distinct from workflows:
+> - Agents: non-linear, non-deterministic (can change from run to run)
+> - Workflows: linear, deterministic execution paths

 ReAct is a very popular implementation of an agent and involves basically the loop of Action-Observation-Thinking to perform tasks.
 (Planning: Lets LLM choose an action, observe result, think, and choose action again.)

 Delving into the LangChain codebase, we find that this orchestration is performed by the following prompt: